 Before joining Time Inc., Giangrande spent 15 years with News Corp in a variety of executive human resources roles.
 Most recently, he was Executive Vice President and Chief Human Resources Officer for News Corp subsidiary Dow Jones & Company/The Wall Street Journal, where he also managed internal communications.
 He conceived The Wall Street Journal’s digital journalism training program, designed to educate editorial employees on digital platforms, and partnered with editorial leadership to successfully launch.

 He also held leadership positions in human resources at Hearst, Condé Nast and Random House.

-Giangrande received his undergraduate and graduate degrees in journalism and communications from New York University, where he has taught as an adjunct professor.
-He lives in Manhattan with his wife and two children.
+Giangrande received his undergraduate and graduate degrees in journalism and communications, respectively, from New York University, where he was an adjunct faculty member of undergraduate communications for 20 years.
+He started his career in television.